ahimsarijalu/InvestIN/mobile/README.md

 </h1>

 #### Economic & Social Resilience
-An application that connects investors and Small and Medium Enterprise owners.
+An application that connects investors with Small and Medium Enterprise owners.
 SME owners can showcase their business, so investors can see them and see the revenue growth prediction of the business, if they show interest, the business owner can